wind1s/Tank-CTF-Game/README.md

     Starts the game with flag arguments

 ctfgame.py
-    Class for entire game which creates holds all variables and game objects
+    Class for entire game which creates holds all variables and game objects.

-gameloop.py
-    The main loop of the game, runs functions every frames such as checking player input and updating game objects and screen
+    Also runs game loop, which updates the game every frame.

 keyevent.py
     Handles user keyboard input